 Since 2007, the program has disposed of over 8,500 pounds of waste pharmaceuticals.

-If you have any questions, click here for additional information, or, please contact your local law enforcement office, the Sheboygan County Planning & Conservation Department, or the Family Resource Center.
+For additional information see Waste Medication Collection in Sheboygan County contact your local law enforcement office, the Sheboygan County Planning & Conservation Department, or the Family Resource Center.